AS Actuator FAQ

 About IAI

-Intelligent Actuator Inc (IAI) is a world leader in the design and manufacture of off-the-shelf single and multi axis servo positioning systems and SCARA robots.
+Intelligent Actuator Inc (IAI) is a world leader in the design and manufacture of off-the-shelf single and multi-axis servo positioning systems and SCARA robots.
 IAI provides a broad range of Intelligent Actuator brand actuators ranging in stroke from 50 millimeters to 3 meters in length with speeds up to 1,500 mm per second and payloads up to 80 kg.
-New RoboCylinder model actuators offer closed loop performance in the price range of pneumatics.
+New RoboCylinder model actuators offer closed-loop performance in the price range of pneumatics.
 IAI also offers class 10 cleanroom actuators and robots and ESD-rated actuators for specialty applications.
-Ease of programming and superior design of these off-the-shelf systems allows for extremely fast implementation and system start-up.
+Ease of programming and superior design of these off-the-shelf systems allow for extremely fast implementation and system start-up.
 Increase your throughput and productivity with IAI servo actuators!
-Intelligent Actuator Inc IAI is an industry leader in "Green" Automation.
+Intelligent Actuator Inc. IAI is an industry leader in "Green" Automation.
 Automation Controls is proud to be IAI's largest hi-tech solution provider in the United States.